numbfall/faiz-hugo-cms/site/content/news/dastarkhuwaan-food-drive-during-covid-19-pandemic-and-ramdan-kareem.md

 ## Free Biryani lunch boxes

 Alhamdolillah hundreds of biryani meals are cooked with love everyday by Faiz-e-Aam Trust and distributed among underprivileged citizens and families of daily wagers who are not able to earn anymore due to the lock down.
-We make special arrangements to serve these meals to in slum communities on daily basis alhamdolillah.
+We make special arrangements to serve these meals in slum communities on daily basis alhamdolillah.

 ![covid-17](/img/covid/covid-17.webp)
 ![covid-18](/img/covid/covid-18.webp)